ActuatorDigital/StyleCop.Package/README.md

 [4]: https://github.com/DotNetAnalyzers/StyleCopAnalyzers/blob/master/documentation/Configuration.md#getting-started-with-stylecopjson
 [5]: https://docs.microsoft.com/en-us/visualstudio/code-quality/rule-set-reference?view=vs-2019

-To maintain consistent style across teams/projects, we recommend checking stylecop.ruleset and stylecop.json in to the project's version control systems.
+To maintain consistent style across teams/projects, we recommend checking stylecop.ruleset and stylecop.json into the project's version control systems.
 In this way a project's conventions can be implicitly enforced.

 ## Running the Tests